jmichaelcutler/cutler-jason-webdev/README.md

 Hello, my name is Jason Cutler.
 I'm a CS grad student at the Seattle campus of Northeastern University.
-This repository contains my source code for the class project of CS 5610 - Web Development.
+This repository contains my source code for the class project of CS 5610 - Web Development (Summer 2017).

 Links:
 * [Application](https://polar-sea-82088.herokuapp.com/)